raspberrypilearning/blender-tree-of-cubes/en/step_4.md

 Let's see how we can add objects.
 We'll remove the cube and add it again.

-+ Select the cube with the right mouse.
++ Select the cube with the right mouse button.
 Check for the orange border.

 + Press <kbd>X</kbd> to delete the cube.

-+ You'll be asked whether its okay to delete the object.
++ You'll be asked whether you want to delete the object.

     ![Delete object](images/delete-object.png)